 Compliance Determination

-Permittees responsible for complying with the WQBELs must demonstrate compliance through any of the means identified in section IV of Order No. R8-2024-0001 (Order) and as shown in this section IV of Appendix 9.
+Permittees responsible for complying with the WQBELs must demonstrate compliance through any of the means identified in section IV of Order No. R8-2026-0034 (Order) or as shown in this section IV of Appendix 9.
 Processes used to analyze data and support demonstrations of compliance, as well as compliance monitoring locations, must be approved by the Executive Officer as part of the PMRP.

+Implement an approved BMP Strategic Plan, consistent with the approved plan and schedule, according to section III of Appendix 9, for all areas where the MS4 Permittee is identified as a Regulated Party.

+Demonstrate that the Permittee’s MS4 discharge to the receiving waters is offset by reductions in selenium pursuant to an approved Offset and Trading Program that meets the requirements of section II of this Appendix 9.

 Demonstrate that there are no exceedances of the WQBEL in the Permittee’s MS4 discharge at the compliance point(s) identified in the PMRP.
 This showing may be made in the receiving waters and/or in the effluent at the discharge point at MS4 outfalls.

 Demonstrate that there is no discharge from the Permittee’s MS4(s) during the relevant time period.

 Demonstrate that the Permittee’s MS4 discharge did not cause or contribute to an exceedance of the WQBEL, because the exceedance is the result of an authorized or exempt non-stormwater discharge specified in section IV.A.2 of the Order during a specific sampling event.
-Demonstrate that the Permittee’s MS4 discharge to the receiving waters is offset by reductions in selenium pursuant to an approved Offset and Trading Program that meets the requirements of section II of Appendix 9.

-Implement an approved BMP Strategic Plan, consistent with the approved plan and schedule, according to section III of Appendix 9.

-Demonstrate that the receiving waterbody is meeting the combined Waste Load Allocations and Load Allocations (Total TMDL Allocations) designated in the TMDL, as specified in the Basin Plan.
+The Permittee must support this demonstration with measurements of the water quality of the specific authorized or conditionally exempt essential non-stormwater discharge(s) alleged to have caused or contributed to the exceedance of the WQBEL.

 Monitoring and Reporting